nllz/IRTF-HRPC/draft-political.md

 Certain kinds of technology shape the world in this sense.
 As Martin Heidegger says, "The hydroelectric plant is not built into the Rhine River as was the old wooden bridge that joined bank with bank for hundreds of years.
 Rather the river is dammed up into the power plant.
 What the river is now, namely, a water power supplier, derives from out of the essence of the power station." {{Heidegger}} (p 16)  The dam in the river changes the world in a way the bridge does not, because the dam alters the nature of the river.

 In much same way, then, networking technology once created makes its own demands.
 One of the most important conditions for protocol success is that the protocol is incremental deployability {{RFC5218}}.
 This means that the network already deployed constrains what can be deployed into it.
-Moreover, one interpretation of {{RFC7258}} is that pervasive monitoring is an "attack" in the narrow sense precisely because of the network's need not to leak traces of online exchanges.
+Moreover, one interpretation of {{RFC7258}} is that pervasive monitoring is an "attack" precisely because of the network's need not to leak traces of online exchanges.
 A different network with a different design might not have been subject to this kind of attack.

 ## Protocols are inherently political
 On the other side of the spectrum there are the ones who insist that technology is non-neutral.
 This is for instance made explicit by Postman where he writes: 'the uses made of technology are largely determined by the structure of the technology itself' {{Postman}}.
 He states that the medium itself 'contains an ideological bias'.
 He continues to argue that technology is non-neutral: